xyphro/I3CBlaster/README.md

 ## Why did I develop I3CBlaster?
 Because so far there is no easy and low $ solution available to learn I3C protocol or evaluate I3C target devices in the market.
-Having the ability to execute I3C transfers was for me a major step in understanding the I3C protocol and its many exceptions and hidden features and the reasons behind them.
+Having the ability to execute I3C transfers was for me also a major step in understanding the I3C protocol and its many exceptions and hidden features and the reasons behind them.

 # What is I3C?
 I3C is a successor protocol based on I2C, but enabling higher transfer rates.